 Why are Sitemaps Important?

-With this, here is how you will set it up and optimize it for SEO.
+With this, here is how you will set it up and optimise it for SEO.

 Then you can get it made with the Yoast SEO plugin.